Posted on

 How Your Digestive System Works Will Impact Your Overall Digestive Health.

-Do you have gas, bloating and inconsistent bowel movements?
+Do you have gas, bloating, and inconsistent bowel movements?
 The Digestive System is one of the top systems that come up stressed on our CBH Energetics Reports.
-We live in a stressful world, and since the Nervous System has a very specific tie to the Digestive System through the vagus nerve, it makes sense that when one is stressed, the other may be.
+We live in a stressful world, and since the Nervous System has a specific tie to the Digestive System through the vagus nerve, it makes sense that when one is stressed, the other may be as well.

-Before you start to support your Digestive System, it’s helpful to understand how your digestive system works.
-Digestive problems keep many people from enjoying social gatherings and day to day life.
+Before you start supporting your Digestive System, it’s helpful to understand how it works.
+Digestive problems often prevent many people from fully enjoying social gatherings and day-to-day life.
 How can you focus on those you love when you are cramping, running to the bathroom, or are constipated and bloated?
+Additionally, your digestive system must supply nutrients and energy to the entire body.

-The parts of your Digestive System can be divided into an overview of the basic parts, as well as a detailed look at each part.
+The digestive system can be divided into an overview of its basic parts, as well as a detailed look at each part.

 On our Full Scan Sample Report, you can click on the Digestive dial and see all the points of the Digestive System dial that we assess.